 If your next question is how to rebuild glow after the skin settles down, How to Get Glass Skin with a Korean Skincare Routine is the natural follow-up once irritation is under control.

-Why does consistency matter more than intensity for sensitive skin
+Why consistency matters more than intensity for sensitive skin

 Sensitive skin usually improves through steadiness.
 One calm week often teaches you more than three days of aggressive product cycling.
 When the routine stays readable and the skin is no longer reacting to every experiment, moisture balance and texture usually improve on their own pace.